 That’s one reason we encourage waste managers to keep good records on how much waste you make (by category), how fast you make it, and how fast you can get rid of it.
 Think like an accountant.

-It’s not always easy to choose the best treatment technology.
 Engineers consider factors such as expected:

 Does the process render the waste acceptable for disposal in a landfill?
 These include sanitary landfills and low-level radioactive waste landfills.